minmus-9/sisoap/README.md

 enough to get started reading SICP and I was hooked.
 On to CPS!

 It took a while to get used to CPS.
-After about 20 independent rewrites of various approaches to the problem, the code is in its present fully trampolined form with some amount of tail-call optimization (TCO); I'm still not sure if there's more work to do there.
+After about 10,000 from-scratch rewrites of various approaches to the problem, the code is in its present fully trampolined form with some amount of tail-call optimization (TCO); I'm still not sure if there's more work to do there.
 Anyway, consider this code as a digital pensieve of how trampolines and CPS work.
+Hopefully it'll be of interest and help others *get* CPS.

-Meanwhile, SICP melted my brain. *Everyone* should consider reading this book at least once.
+Meanwhile, SICP melted my brain.
+You might consider reading this book at least once.
 The code in this repo is a from-scratch implementation of the material in Chapter 5, but written in Python instead of Scheme.
 It's been a joyful experience to watch it unfold!